nk3099/Learning-Stack/README.md

 # Learning-Stack
-The Learning Stack repository contains various types of online MOOC's (Massive-Open-Online-Courses) in a summarised pdf's form.
+The Learning Stack repository contains various types of online MOOC's (Massive-Open-Online-Courses) in a summarised pdf's form
+-> ranging from  Core Subjects - to - Programming Languages for Enhanced Learning and Quick Revisions.